Fidel Castro Fast Facts

 April 19, 2016 - Castro addresses his mortality at the end of a three-day Cuban Communist Party Congress saying, "Soon I will turn 90 years old, never would such a thing have occurred to me and it's not the outcome of any effort; it was fate's whim, soon I will be like everyone else.
 To all of us comes our turn."

-November 25, 2016 - President Raul Castro announces the death of his older brother Fidel Castro, at age 90.
+November 25, 2016 - President Raul Castro announces the death of his older brother.
 Cuba begins an official mourning period where all activities and public performances stop, and the flag will fly at half-staff in public and military establishments.
 Radio and television will broadcast patriotic and historical programming, the Cuban state news outlet reported.

+February 1, 2018 - Castro's oldest son, Fidel "Fidelito" Castro Díaz-Balart, takes his own life, according to Cuban state media.